RawatShruti/WordCounter/README.md

 # WordCounter

 This webpage was created to learn the fundamentals of HTML, CSS, JS and API.
 This site counts characters, words, sentences, paragraphs in a text content.
-This site also calculates reading time and displays readiblity score using readability-metrics API from RapidAPI.
+This site also calculates reading time and displays readability score using readability-metrics API from RapidAPI.
 You can also see top keywords used.

 This webpage was developed as external project to learn basics of web development.